deimie/CSA-fastpages/_pages/blog.md

 ### Week 0 - Introduction and Tools

+This week we worked on setting up our tools for the rest of the trimester.
+We talked about how we will begin with making real-world projects that serve actual functions.
+These projects will manage databases in backened.
+Assignments will be due on either Fridays or Mondays depeding on the criteria.
+We will be using slack, jupyter notebooks, github pages, vscode, and AWS.

 ### Week 1 - Innovation Pair Focus

+This week we learned about primatives, which are a datatype in Java.
+More info on primitaves in posts.
+Talked about practicing pair programming, where 2 people program and share code frequently to build off each other.
+Mostly, I've been setting up fastpages and I implemented a dark mode.
+Working on a weird post icon formatting issue as well.

 ### Week 2 - Using Objects

+This week is lots of code.org work.
+We're learning basically how to program in java.
+Lots of info on code.org documentation in the notes page.
+We had to create a GUI using java in a jupyter notebook.
+All grading will be done by reviewing our jupyter notebooks in fastpages.

 ### Week 3 - Backend Development